Cuba Travel Tips

 I thought you’d never ask!
 So officially, if you are traveling to Cuba under one of the 12 special categories, you are now allowed to bring back $400 worth of souvenirs, including up to $100 worth of Cuban cigars.
 Yay!

-Well I don’t know for sure, but I did manage to bring 30 Cuban cigars back into the United States.
-I was never questioned about tobacco, and it’s not listed on the customs form as something I have to declare.
+I managed to bring 30 Cuban cigars back into the United States.
+I was never questioned about tobacco, and it’s not listed on the customs form as something I have to declare anyway.